Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical Algebraic Decomposition: Method

 \subsection{Pre-training tasks}

-We denote by $\texttt{task\_c}$ the task of predicting the optimal variable ordering for CAD.
+We denote by $\texttt{task\_c}$ the task of predicting an optimal variable ordering for CAD.
 The precise meaning of ``optimal" will be made clear in Section~\ref{subsec:data}.
-As generating a large amount of labelled data for this task is very challenging, we would define a series of pre-training tasks relevant to $\texttt{task\_c}$.
-For these pre-training tasks, it is much easier to obtain abundant labelled data.
+Roughly speaking, an optimal variable ordering is the one that minimizes the running time of a CAD solver under all possible variable orderings.
+As generating a large amount of labelled data for this task is very challenging, we would define a series of pre-training tasks for which it is much easier to obtain abundant labelled data.
+On the other hand, these pre-training tasks should be relevant to $\texttt{task\_c}$.
+Let us elaborate this point a bit more.
+A naive and the only certain way we know so far to find an optimal variable ordering is to compute CADs under all possible variable orderings and then choose the one minimizing the CAD running time.
+Thus it is natural to require a pre-training task to extract useful information from some computation steps in constructing a CAD.
+This motivates us to define six pre-training tasks in Definition~\ref{def:pre-training}.

-In Subsection~\ref{subsec:feature}, we introduced $11$ feature operators.
-For a polynomial set $F$ in $n$ variables, applying them to $F$ w.r.t. each variable generates a feature vector of length $11$.
-Concatenating these $n$ individual vectors forms the $ie_{11}$ feature vector of $F$.
-These features have been shown to be effective in both heuristic and learning-oriented approaches for selecting the variable ordering of CAD.
-We then denote by $\texttt{task\_f}$ the pre-training task for predicting the $ie_{11}$ features of $F$.
-As recalled in Section~\ref{sec:background}, most of the algorithms for computing CAD involve computing at least the first level projection factor set $pf(F,x_i)$ for a given variable ordering with $x_i$ being the leading one.
-The $ie_{11}$ features of $\cup_{i=1}^n pf(F,x_i)$ include degree and other important information on these projection factor sets.
-Thus, it is reasonable to list it as a pre-training task, denoted by $\texttt{task\_p}$.

-Let $p$ be the squarefree part of the product of all polynomials in $F$, and let $v \in \{x_1, \ldots, x_n\}$.
-The set of irreducible factors of $r_v := \res(p, v)$ coincides with the union of the irreducible factors of the polynomials in $pf(F, v)$.
-Let $sr_v$ denote the squarefree part of $r_v$.
-We construct a feature vector of length $4$ consisting of the total degree of $r_v$, the total degree of $sr_v$, the number of terms in $r_v$, and the number of terms in $sr_v$.
-By concatenating the $n$ such vectors, we obtain the $re_{4}$ feature vector of $F$.
-The pre-training task corresponding to predicting $re_4$ is referred to as $\texttt{task\_r}$.
-Table \ref{tab:tasks-description} summarizes the main task $\texttt{task\_c}$ together with all its pre-training tasks.

-Next, we use Example~\ref{exam:features} to illustrate the tasks presented in Table \ref{tab:tasks-description}.
-Note that for \texttt{task\_f}, \texttt{tasks\_m}, \texttt{task\_p}, tasks\_r and \texttt{task\_s}, the corresponding feature vector can be reshaped as a feature matrix $M_{d\times n}$, where $d$ is the number of feature operators applied and $n$ is the number of variables.
-Flattening the matrix in column-major order recovers the feature vector in the definition.
-Flattening the matrix in row-major order gets the feature vector actually implemented.
-In Example~\ref{exam:features}, the feature vector is displayed in row-major order.